mhavey/marklogic/uml2es/tutorials/employeeCradleToGrave.md

 	* $attribute(employeeId)
 	* ".json"

-Your last step is to configure the memberOf and reportsTo relationships use reference rather than containment.
+Your last step is to configure the memberOf and reportsTo relationships to use reference rather than containment.
 In MarkLogic, you want Employee's memberOf attribute to contain the primary key of the Department rather than a copy of the Department object itself.
 You want Employee's reportsTo attribute to contain the primary key of the other Employee rather than a copy of the other Employee object itself.
 (The relationships from Department and Employee to Address, Phone, and Type, on the other hand, will be containment, not reference.)

 To make the memberOf attribute referential, in the diagram, select the Employee class.
 In the Properties pane, go to the UML section.
 Under Owned Attribute, select memberOf.
 Double-click it.
 In the Edit Property popup, switch to the Profile tab.
 Click the + button.
 Move from Applicable Stereotypes to Applied Stereotypes the FK stereotype.